TonyLHansen/raspberry-pi-safe-off-switch/README.md

 Add a switch to your Raspberry Pi to safely shut it down without pulling the power.

+Note: a version of this project was published in The MagPi Magazine issue [#57](https://magpi.raspberrypi.org/issues/57/pdf).

 ## Intro
 To keep prices down, the Raspberry Pi is missing something that most electronic devices come with: a switch to turn it on or off.
 That's okay, you say, we'll just pull the plug to turn it off.